gabrielcolson/blog/content/post/prisma-graphql-workshop.md

 and the Prisma Language.

 Go through the [docs](https://github.com/prisma/prisma2/tree/master/docs) and find out how to add models to your `schema.prisma`.
-We need a User model which have an id (cuid string), a unique email and a password.
+We need to update the User model which have an id (cuid string), a unique email and a password.

 Once you wrote your model, you have to apply the changes to the database.
 To do so run the following commands: